raniceyue/raniceyue/README.md

 My name is ✨ _Ranice_ ✨ and I am working as a junior frontend developer at [BandLab](bandlab.com)

-🌱 I’m currently learning Svelte and Godot
+🌱 I’m currently learning Svelte, Godot and German 🇩🇪

 📫 How to reach me: `ranice [at] ranice [dot] net`

 😄 Pronouns: `she/her`

-⚡ Fun fact: I can bench press more than I can squat
+⚡ Fun fact: If I could eat only 1 thing for the rest of my life it would be nasi lemak

 <!--
 **raniceyue/raniceyue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.